Cost to Install Bathroom Tile Floor – 2023 Cost Estimator

 Size of the Bathroom

 Typically, contractors will give you a price per square foot, and many require a minimum number of square feet.
-Often, installing larger areas can be more efficient, so the larger the area, the less it will cost per square foot.
+Often, installing larger areas can be more efficient, so the larger the area, the less it may cost per square foot.

 Average Tile Prices